-Acute pain relief can come from 24 to 48 h of bed rest in a recumbent position with the head of the bed elevated about 30° (semi-Fowler position).
+Acute pain relief from sciatica can come from 24 to 48 hours of bed rest in a recumbent position with the head of the bed elevated about 30° (semi-Fowler position).
 Measures used to treat low back pain, including nonopioid analgesics (eg, NSAIDs, acetaminophen), can be tried for up to 6 weeks.
 Drugs that decrease neuropathic pain (see Drugs for Neuropathic Pain Treatment Neuropathic pain results from damage to or dysfunction of the peripheral or central nervous system, rather than stimulation of pain receptors.
 Diagnosis is suggested by pain out of proportion... read more ), such as gabapentin or other anticonvulsants or low-dose tricyclic antidepressants (no tricyclic is superior to another), may relieve symptoms.
 Oral gabapentin 100 to 300 mg at bedtime is used initially and should be titrated up slowly to avoid adverse effects that might inhibit patient recovery.
 As with all sedating drugs, care should be taken in older patients, patients at risk of falls, patients with arrhythmias, and those with chronic kidney disease.